-How to Deal (and Stay Healthy) When Your Spouse Is Sick
+3 Ways to Stay Healthy When Your Spouse Is Sick

-There’s a reason this video, called “The Mom Cold Vs. The Man Cold” has been viewed 1,305,263 times on YouTube.
-Some scientists even devoted precious time (that surely could have been better spent grocery shopping, scheduling playdates or loading the dishwasher) researching the phenomenon of generally capable (usually male) adults falling to pieces when they’re sick.
-Their findings?
-Male mice, when stricken with flu-like symptoms, “had more fluctuations in body temperature, fever and signs of inflammation, and took longer to recover.”
-(Also, in gross related news, men wash their hands less frequently than women.)
-But let’s assume we are dealing with men here, not mice.
-And because leaving someone to drown in his own sweaty bedsheets does not make for a refreshed marriage, we have caregiving tips—plus advice on how to keep yourself well while simultaneously swimming in germs.
-Above all, remember: Just a spoonful of sugar helps…you stay married to someone who complains more about chills than you did about your episiotomy.
+There’s a reason this video, called “The Man Cold vs The Mom Cold” has been viewed over 1.8 million times on YouTube.
+But because we know leaving someone to drown in their own sweaty bedsheets does not make for a refreshed marriage, we have caregiving tips—plus advice on how to keep yourself well while simultaneously swimming in germs.
+Above all, remember: Just a spoonful of sugar helps you stay married to someone...who complains more about chills than you did when you were in labor.

 If you stand a chance of protecting yourself, you’re going to need ample hydration, sleep, healthy nutrition, meditation, panda journaling, the works.
 When you wash your hands, sing “Happy Birthday” twice.
-Nap like an Olympian.
+Nap often.
 It may seem like you’re only taking care of one person here, but it’s actually two.
 When you practice self-care you’re in a better position to help and be there for those around you.
 For more ideas on how to practice self-care for your health, watch our virtual roundtable.